boatbomber/AIConversation/README.md

 type metadata = { [any]: any }

 type config = {
-	-- A unique identifier representing your end-user, which can help OpenAI to monitor and detect abuse.
+	-- A unique identifier representing your end-user, which can help monitor and detect abuse.
 	id: string,
-	-- An OpenAI API Key.
+	-- An OpenAI/TogetherAI API Key.
 	key: string,
 	-- ID of the AI model to use.
 	model: model?,